Foot pain affects 1 in 5 people.

 Podiatrist or Physiotherapist?
 Who Should I See?

-Whether it’s hobbling in the morning with heel pain, plantar fasciitis, sharp pain in your feet, aching feet or sore legs, podiatrists and physiotherapists are both dedicated to helping you perform at your best.
+Whether it’s hobbling in the morning with heel pain, plantar fasciitis, sharp pains in the feet, generalised aching of the feet or sore legs, podiatrists and physiotherapists are both dedicated to helping you perform at your best.

 What is a Physiotherapist?